silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 <img src="images/4261A LDC power consumption.gif">

 ## How to improve the power consumption
+The formula of average current on one duty cycle is as follows.

 ***Iavg = (Trx * Irx + Tsleep * Islepp) / Tperoid***
 - ***Iavg*** - average current in one duty cycle
 - ***Trx*** - the time of Rx state